StephenNneji/RAT-Docs/source/tutorial/chapter2.rst

 .. note::
     The headgroups are hydrated and so share a hydration parameter, whereas the tails are not.

-We add our layers to the project using the **addLayerGroup** method:
+We now add our layers to the project:

 .. tab-set-code::
     .. code-block:: Matlab